Designer Outlet West Midlands: Transport links

-The shopping centre sits close to Cannock station on the Chase Line with services to Birmingham International, Birmingham New Street, Walsall and Rugeley Trent Valley on the West Coast Main Line as well as occasional services to Wolverhampton.
+The shopping centre is close to Cannock station on the Chase Line with services to Birmingham International, Birmingham New Street, Walsall and Rugeley Trent Valley on the West Coast Main Line as well as occasional services to Wolverhampton.

-There are also regular buses which call into the three bus stops within the centre grounds.
-These run services to Burntwood, Lichfield, Cannock, Pye Green, Hednesford, Brownhills, Norton Canes Walsall and Birmingham.
+There are also regular buses which call into the three bus stops within the centre grounds, and two at the side entrance by Mill Farm PH.
+These run services to Burntwood, Lichfield, Cannock, Great Wyrley, Brownhills, Norton Canes, Walsall and Birmingham.
 Service X51 (Cannock-Birmingham) is one of the few services which operate in Staffordshire on Sundays.
 Live departure screens are in situ at each stop for passenger information.

-The nearest airport is Birmingham International and further ones include Manchester Airport and East Midlands Airport.